The Nest

 7) What if I have already signed a real estate NY Disclosure Form?

-It does not matter.
-If a broker made you sign a NY Disclosure Form and checked Dual Agent, you always have the right to get representation by a Buyer’s Agent later.
 We remind buyers that the purchase price includes the broker fees and the cost of your representation.
-The buyer and the seller are paying for the broker fees.
-Buyers should not give away the benefit of representation and potentially the cashback.
+The buyer and the seller pay for the broker’s fees.
+Buyers should not give away the benefit of representation and, potentially, the cashback.

 Written By: Georges Benoliel